London Perl Mongers is a group of people who use Perl in their work or personal programming projects and like to meet and talk about it.

 If you still have questions, why not join the mailing list and ask there?

 The current design is by Andy Wardley, drawing inspiration from the previous design by www.chimpfactory.com.
 Developed by copying Mark's code and 'tweaking', pulled together by leo.cuckoo.org and a host of authors. london.pm.org is graciously hosted by Exonetric.
-It was totally rewritten again in 2009 using Catalyst and a clue stick.
+It was totally rewritten again in 2009 using Catalyst and a clue stick, further rewritten in 2012 to use Plack and other useful things.

 Please send any corrections, additions or updates to webmaster at london.pm.org